 “While the leftover oat pulp has the bulk of the fiber and most of the protein in the oats, the liquid or ‘milk’ left at the end of the process has some nutrients in oats.

-Can You Make Your Own Oat Milk?
+Can You Make Your Oat Milk?

-There are many reasons why vegans, or anyone, would want to make their own oat milk or other plant-based alternatives.
+There are many reasons why vegans, or anyone, would want to make their oat milk or other plant-based alternatives.

 The Benefits of Oat Milk For Vegans

 Believe it or not, oat milk contains more vitamin D than cow’s milk.
-Besides vitamins B, B12, and D, oat milk also provides vitamin A. Vitamin A is found in both plant-based foods and animal products such as milk and eggs.
+Besides vitamins B, B12, and D, oat milk also provides vitamin A. Vitamin A is found in plant-based foods and animal products such as milk and eggs.
 Vitamin A is especially important for proper eye, bone, and cellular health.

 Oat Milk Nutrition Facts